- COLLEGE REQUIREMENTS

 - ABUS and RAIK – no additional business course work required due to intent of major as being ‘business-related’ course work.

-- Additional hours may be required if there is a variation in hours for NBR, BCF, BCI or BCA, or if there is a violation of the 75% rule, the 15 hour rule, etc.
+- Additional hours may be required if there is a variation in hours for NBR, BCF, BCI or BCA, or if there is a violation of transfer limits, the 15 hour rule, etc.

 Course work must be taken for a grade except for 398/399 options where grades are generally not permitted